Driver Number UK: Where To Find Driver Number On UK Licence

 Can A Driver Number Be Shared Or Transferred

-No. A driver number is unique to the individual driver.
+No. A driver number is unique to an individual driver and cannot be transferred.

 How Can Drivers Verify Their Driver Number Online

-The easiest way to confirm your number is through the GOV.UK licence check service.
+The most reliable way to verify your driver number is through the official GOV.UK service for viewing or sharing driving licence information.

 - licence status